David Wikaira-Paul

-Biography

-David joined the cast of Shortland Street in 2001 to play fresh-faced 14-year-old Tama Hudson, a high school student.
-David himself had already left school and completed a year of tertiary education at Northland Polytechnic.
+He joined the cast of Shortland Street in 2001 to play fresh-faced 14-year-old Tama Hudson, a high school student.
+Wikaira-Paul had already left school and completed a year of tertiary education at Northland Polytechnic.
 He graduated from the Polytechnic in 2000 with a Certificate in Applied Arts, Music and Drama, having played the lead role in their production of Te Ngaru Nui.

 Other theatre credits include Late Nights with Tuakau College, and Buggy Wonderland and The Miraculous Fairy Tale with the Kaleidescope Performing Arts Company.
-Moving to Auckland, David signed with an acting agency and was soon cast in Shortland Street.
+Moving to Auckland, he signed with an acting agency and was soon cast in Shortland Street.
 Over the years his performance as Tama gained him great popularity throughout New Zealand, especially with younger viewers.

-Like many of the cast, David is also very musically talented.
+Like many of the cast, Wikaira-Paul is also very musically talented.
 His hip hop group Medical Clan won the prestigious South Side Gig in both 2000 and 2003, and he has written several songs for on-screen alter ego Tama to perform on Shortland Street.